 There are plenty of land based options.
 Groper Creek has a jetty which makes it a perfect place to wet a line or throw out a cast net for prawns.

-Alva Beach (Lynch’s Beach) is the place to go for big flathead, whiting, grunter and salmon.
+Alva (Lynch’s Beach) is the place to go for big flathead, whiting, grunter and salmon.
 Situated just 14km from Ayr the beach is a great place to spend some time wetting a line.

 Wunjunga Beach (Beachmount), located 28km from Home Hill, is a fisherman’s paradise.
 The unspoilt beach is the perfect place to catch bream, whiting, grunter and salmon.